ConeDragon/docs/building/tracks/new/request-new.md

 ## Is it a programming language?

-At Exercism we provide a learning platform for developers who want to practice a programming language or learn a new one.
+At Exercism, we provide a learning platform for developers who want to practice a programming language or learn a new one.

-If the language is a general purpose programming language, then we'll probably be interested in having the track on Exercism.
+If the language is a general-purpose programming language, then we'll probably be interested in having the track on Exercism.
 We do not create tracks for tools, libraries, frameworks, or technologies.

 ## Does Exercism already support the language?